commputethis/TheMakersSpace-WLED/README.md

 [Connect the parts together](./Assemble_Parts.md)

+## Plug it in and Play

+Plug the power supply into an outlet and connect back to your device by opening a browser and going to `http://wled-{name}.local` where `{name}` is the name you entered during Installation and Configuration.

 ## It worked in class, what do I do when I get home?

 [How to connect to WLED when I get it home](./At_Home.md)